 Indeed, some states – like Ohio – are trying to weed expensive and hard-to-care for patients from hospital settings.
 This automatically shifts the cost of treatment from the public purse to a private one.
 And while this is contributing to the growth of home care as a whole, it’s also putting added strain on an already-struggling industry.

 As in any industry that’s booming, the key to success is adapting on the fly.
 There’s no real time to sit down and plot out a ten-year business plan because, by the time all the estimates are in, the environment has changed significantly.
 Businesses must go with their best guesses and hope for the best.
 Unfortunately, this means that many will fail.
 However, it also means that a few will be extremely prosperous.
 The vast majority will fall somewhere between these two polar opposites.
-Where will your home health care agency be?Top 7 Challenges Facing Home Health Care Agencies in 2013 Chad Halvorson
+Where will your home health care agency be?Top 7 Challenges Facing Home Health Care Agencies Chad Halvorson